Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Additional results for randomized dynamic programming and equal allocation design

-\autoref{fig:comparison_tests_TB} shows the comparison made in~Figure 1 of the paper when both treatment group sizes are (deterministically) equal to~$\Iend/2$, i.e. in case of an NRA design with \emph{equal allocation}~(EA), such as a design with truncated binomial allocation or 1:1 permuted block allocation.
-As FET controls the type~I~error under EA, FET does not need to be corrected.
+\autoref{fig:comparison_tests_TB} shows the comparison made in~Figure 1 of the paper when both treatment group sizes are (deterministically) equal to~$\Iend/2$, i.e. in case of a non-RA design with \emph{equal allocation}~(EA), such as a design with truncated binomial allocation or 1:1 permuted block allocation.
+As FET controls type~I~errors under EA, FET does not need to be corrected.
 As there is a one-to-one relation between the test statistic outcome and the number of successes in an arm when both allocations and total successes are fixed, the rejection rates of the FET, CX-S, and CX-SA Wald test coincide.

 \autoref{fig:comparison_tests_TB} shows that the UX Wald test often has the highest power, where the maximum difference in power decreases with~$\Iend$.
-The asymptotic Wald test does not control type~I~error for each value of~ the null success rate, even under an NRA design.
-However, the maximum type~I~error becomes closer to~$\alpha$ when~$\Iend$ increases.
-The UX critical values~$\bar{c}$ also indicate this behavior, with values 2.066, 1.978, and 1.970 for~$\Iend=60,\,240,\, 960$ respectively, in comparison to the asymptotic critical value around 1.960~(see~\autoref{tab:critical}).
+The asymptotic Wald test does not control type~I~errors for each value of~ the null success rate, even under a non-RA design.
+However, the maximum type~I~error rate becomes closer to~$\alpha$ when~$\Iend$ increases.
+The UX critical values~$c_u$ also indicate this behaviour, with values 2.066, 1.978, and 1.970 for~$\Iend=60,\,240,\, 960$ respectively, in comparison to the asymptotic critical value around 1.960~(see \autoref{tab:critical}).
 Similar curves can be found in, e.g.,~\citet[pg.
 18]{shan2016exact}.

-\autoref{tab:comparison_tests_TB_60} until~\autoref{tab:comparison_tests_TB_960} show the (absolute) rejection rates under all tests for EA for~$\Iend=60, 240$ and~$960$.
-The rows of the table for~$\theta_\C=0.01,0.3$ and~$0.9$ correspond to the markers in~\autoref{fig:comparison_tests_TB}, while each vertical line in the figure corresponds to a row in the tables where~$\theta_\C=\theta_\D$.
-First, the tables indicate that the type~I~error inflation occurring under EA is easily missed, as there is only one case (for~$\Iend=60$) where type~I~error inflation occurs.
+\autoref{tab:comparison_tests_TB_60}, \autoref{tab:comparison_tests_TB_240}, and~\autoref{tab:comparison_tests_TB_960} show the (absolute) rejection rates under all tests for EA for~$\Iend=60, 240$ and~$960$.
+The rows of the table for~$\theta_\C=0.01,0.3$ and~$0.9$ correspond to the markers in \autoref{fig:comparison_tests_TB}, while each vertical line in the figure corresponds to a row in the tables where~$\theta_\C=\theta_\D$.
+First, the tables indicate that the type~I~error rate inflation occurring under EA is easily missed, as there is only one case (for~$\Iend=60$) where type~I~error rate inflation occurs.
 Second, the tables show that the UX Wald test uniformly has highest power out of the considered tests and parameter values, as the asymptotic Wald test is not considered in the power comparison as it does not yield type I error control.
-Third, a thing of note is that the rejection rate of the CX-S test at~$\theta_\C=\theta_\D\in\{0,1\}$ is~$0$, as EA is a fixed design.
+Third, the rejection rate of the CX-S test at~$\theta_\C=\theta_\D\in\{0,1\}$ is~$0$, as EA is a fixed design.